A microscopic theory of Curzon-Ahlborn heat engine: Abstract

 \section{Abstract}

-The Curzon-Ahlborn (CA) efficiency, as the efficiency at the maximum power (EMP) of the endoreversible Carnot engine, has significant impact in finite-time thermodynamics.
-In the past two decades, a lot of efforts have been made to seek a microscopic theory of the CA efficiency.
-It is generally believed that the CA efficiency is approached in the symmetric low-dissipation regime of dynamical models.
-Contrary to the general belief, without the low-dissipation assumption, we formulate a microscopic theory of the CA engine realized with an underdamped Brownian particle in a class of non-harmonic potentials.
-This microscopic theory not only explains the dynamical origin of all assumptions made by Curzon and Ahlborn, but also confirms that in the highly underdamped regime, the CA efficiency is always the EMP irrespective of the symmetry of the dissipation.
-The low-dissipation regime is included in the microscopic theory as a special case.
-Also, based on this theory, we obtain the control scheme associated with the maximum power for any given efficiency, as well as analytical expressions of the power and the efficiency statistics for the Brownian CA engine.
-Our research brings new perspectives to experimental study of finite-time microscopic heat engines featured with fluctuations.
+The Curzon-Ahlborn (CA) efficiency, as the efficiency at the maximum power (EMP) of the endoreversible Carnot engine, has a significant impact on finite-time thermodynamics.
+However, the CA engine model is based on many assumptions.
+In the past few decades, although a lot of efforts have been made, a microscopic theory of the CA engine is still lacking.
+By adopting the method of the stochastic differential equation of energy, we formulate a microscopic theory of the CA engine realized with an underdamped Brownian particle in a class of non-harmonic potentials.
+This theory gives microscopic interpretation of all assumptions made by Curzon and Ahlborn, and thus puts the results about CA engine on a solid foundation.
+Also, based on this theory, we obtain analytical expressions of the power and the efficiency statistics for the Brownian CA engine.
+Our research brings new perspectives to experimental studies of finite-time microscopic heat engines featured with fluctuations.

 \textit{Introduction.}---For practical heat engines, not only the efficiency but also the power characterizes the performance.
 Optimizing the power and the efficiency of heat-engine cycles is one of the goals in the study of finite-time thermodynamics \citep{Andresen2011,Berry2020}.
 Compared to the Carnot efficiency achieved in infinite time \citep{callen2006thermodynamics}, the efficiency at the maximum power (EMP) attracts a lot of attention in the studies of finite-time heat engines.
-The early studies \citep{yvon1955proceedings,chambadal1957recuperation,novikov1958efficiency,curzon1975efficiency,Moreau2015,Ouerdane2015,Feidt2017} based on the endoreversible assumption concluded that the EMP is the well-known Curzon-Ahlborn (CA) efficiency
+The early studies \citep{yvon1955proceedings,chambadal1957recuperation,novikov1958efficiency,curzon1975efficiency,Rubin1979,Moreau2015,Ouerdane2015,Feidt2017} of the endoreversible Carnot engine concluded that the EMP is the well-known Curzon-Ahlborn (CA) efficiency